 What’s the problem addressed?

 One hallmark of the Walker administration has been its widespread and unrelenting attack on the ability of local governments of all kinds (counties, cities, towns and villages) to take the high road in their communities.
 It does so both by imposing new restrictions on local government action and by imposing unfunded mandates on them.
 The Legislative Fiscal Bureau keeps careful of these restrictions and unfunded mandates, as published in its biennial Comparative Summary of Provisions of different state budgets.
 In the first four Walker budgets (i.e., not counting the one just passed), there were 185 of them.
-They range widely over local control over big issues like taxes or other revenue, labor relations and employment conditions, land use, environmental protections, water conservation, transportation, public safety, energy efficiency, regional cooperation, and solid waste disposal – all areas of local concern and knowledge and historically significant local control.1
+They range widely over local control over big issues like taxes or other revenue, labor relations and employment conditions, land use, environmental protections, water conservation, transportation, public safety, energy efficiency, regional cooperation, and solid waste disposal – all areas of local concern and knowledge and historically significant local control.[note]
+These are summarized in an 18 January 2018 a memo, on LFB stationery, from its Director Bob Lang to Representative Katrina Shankland on the subject of “Unfunded Mandates and Items that Would Restrict Local Control (available from OWR). [/note]

 This attack on local control, like everything else Walker, is utterly unoriginal.
 It follows the playbook of the corporate-right American Legislative Exchange Council (ALEC), which has promoted state low-road policies by forcefully eliminating through state preemption the possibility of local opposition to them.